 4. Consume Complex Carbs and Minimize Simple Sugars in Your Diet

 When it comes to providing us with energy, all carbohydrates are not equal.
-While simple sugars like glucose and fructose may make food taste good, they are an inefficient source of fuel for optimal athletic performance and can even compromise your health when consumed in high quantities.
+While simple sugars like glucose and fructose may make food taste better, they are an inefficient source of fuel for optimal athletic performance and can even compromise your health when consumed in high enough quantities.

 Ever heard of a sugar rush or a sugar crash?
 Simple sugars are an inefficient fuel source because they produce quick spikes and rapid crashes in energy, which makes them a less than ideal source of energy to fuel your athletic performance.